soulofriver/image-denoising-opencv/README.md

 Notes
 Make sure the image file balloons_noisy.png is in the same directory as the script.
-The project is for educational purposes (image preprocessing basics).
+The practice is for educational purposes (image preprocessing basics).

+Supervisor
+This Practice was supervised by Mehrshad Eisaei.
+Contact: mehrshadeisaei017@gmail.com

 Author
 Developed for learning image processing with OpenCV.